Regional growth plans

 - show which areas of land can accommodate growth and which are to be maintained, including consideration of the infrastructure needed to support growth or change

-- help councils by streamlining planning policy and potentially reducing the amount of strategic work councils have to do
+- help councils by streamlining planning policy and potentially reducing the amount of strategic work required by councils.

 The plans will not reduce attention to local issues or replace local planning, but can provide solutions to common issues across the region.
 For example: identification of future industrial and other employment locations or consistent approaches to matters such as catchment protection.